machine2609/tf-idf/README.md

 //The loading of website takes sometime.
 Thanks for your patience.
 ## Steps to Build the App Locally
-Getting started
+- Getting started
-Clone this repo: https://github.com/machine2609/tf-idf/tree/master 1)Change to the repo directory: cd tf-idf
+Clone this repo: https://github.com/machine2609/tf-idf/tree/master
+1) Change to the repo directory: cd tf-idf
-2)If you want to use virtual environment: conda create --name 3)o activate the environment : conda activate --name 4)To deactivate the environment : conda deactivate 5)Install dependencies with pip or conda: pip install -r requirements.txt or conda install -r requirements.txt 6)Make sure to activate the environment.
+2) If you want to use virtual environment: conda create --name
+3) activate the environment : conda activate --name
+4) To deactivate the environment : conda deactivate
+5) Install dependencies with pip or conda: pip install -r requirements.txt or conda install -r requirements.txt
+6) Make sure to activate the environment.
 Then open the command line and run the app: python app.py